seriousme/ncov-stats/README.md

 The stats data before March 31 is available in the cases-results folder.

 ## Another change in reporting
 RIVM changed the reporting again on 16 June 2020 and is now reporting on time intervals.
-For now this means no more updated results in this repoistory.
+For now this means no more updated results in this repository.

 ## Available statistics
 The following stats are available: